 A higher trial conversion rate suggests successful user engagement, a compelling value proposition, and an effective trial experience.
 Conversely, a lower rate could indicate room for improvement in onboarding, product communication, or trial duration.

 Start off with a powerful ticketing system that delivers smooth collaboration with unlimited room for your customers.

-Acquiring customers is the life-blood of a startup’s success.
+Acquiring customers is the lifeblood of a startup’s success.
 But it’s not enough on its own.
 Bringing in new customers is only half the story.
-Retaining the customers you bring in is just as important to sustain the growth you’re working relentlessly for.
+Retaining the customers you bring in is just as important as sustaining the growth you’re working relentlessly for.

 Until next time, happy serving.